 And you’d be right.

-However, that’s just more of a reason to get started now.
-You can begin by making some small and simple changes to your website, even before you start thinking about whether you should hire an agency or go in-house for your SEO.
+But the best place to start may be simply getting back to the basics.
+You can start small and make simple changes to your website, even before you start thinking about whether you should hire an agency or go in-house for your SEO.

-If you’re not ranking yet, you may just need to give it a little more time.
+If you’ve already done this, and you’re not ranking yet, you may just need to give it a little more time.

 You may need to dive into a serious overhaul of your website.